 Are you a veteran thinking of taking advantage of the VA loan program to buy a home in Council Bluffs or Omaha?
 Well, congratulations!
 You do need to be aware, though, that the process of buying a home in Omaha or Council Bluffs can be a little bit different for veterans, particularly if you plan to get a VA loan.
 But, on the other hand, many things remain the same, such as the necessity of having a good local Omaha and Council Bluffs real estate agent in your corner.
-So if you’re a veteran, check out this veteran’s guide to buying a home in Council Bluffs or Omaha.
+So if you’re a veteran, check out this veteran’s guide to buying a home in Omaha or Omaha.

 Overview of VA Loans